PKU-IDEA/OpenPARF/README.md

 ## News

-- 🎉 (2024/02/02) We are excited to announce the release of OpenPARF 2.0!
+- 🎉 (2024/02/02) We are excited to announce the release of [OpenPARF 2.0](https://github.com/PKU-IDEA/OpenPARF/releases/tag/2.0.0)!
 This release includes a number of significant improvements and new features, including **multi-die FPGA placement** support and a new architecture definition format `Flexshelf`.
 We have also made a number of improvements to unit tests and documentation.
 We encourage all users to upgrade to this new version.
-For more information, please see the [release notes](https://github.com/PKU-IDEA/OpenPARF/releases/tag/2.0.0)!

 ---